benwiley4000/gsmplayer-gba/README.md

 #### Can I re-order the songs in the playlist?

 The easiest way is to manually pass individual GSM file paths in the desired order to the GBFS executable, rather than using a glob (see GoGBFS.ps1).

+#### Can I include multiple album artworks?

+Currently the art is loaded once and it's assumed all songs use the same artwork, but it wouldn't be too complicated to add support for one-artwork-per-song.
+Essentially the OAM attributes would need to be pointed to a different group of tile addresses according to the current song.
+The math is all there so you'd just need to load your bitmap into an address and use that address as an offset for each OAM tile address.

 ## Original Readme